Blank LabelsCustom Labels

 Which Businesses Benefit From the Amazon Transparency Program?

-The Amazon Transparency Program is designed to protect brands of all sizes, but it can be especially valuable for specific types of businesses:
+The Amazon Transparency Program is designed to support brands of all sizes, but it can be especially valuable for specific types of businesses:

 Established Brands with a Trademark